Alterdot/paper.alterdot.network/README.md

-# paper.dash.org
+# paper.alterdot.network
-JavaScript Client-Side Dash Wallet Generator
+JavaScript Client-Side Alterdot Wallet Generator

-Now Dash addresses and their corresponding private key can be conveniently generated in a web browser.
+Now, Alterdot addresses and their corresponding private keys can be conveniently generated in a web browser.
+The website can be downloaded and then used locally without an internet connection.

 ## Installation